DjangoGirls/tutorial/python_introduction/README.md

 ## Python prompt

-To start tinkering with Python, we need to open up a *prompt* on your computer.
+To start playing with Python, we need to open up a *prompt* on your computer.
 How you get there depends on the operating system but once it's open, everything is equal.

 ### Windows